designer-edu/designer/_sources/index.rst.txt

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Designer's documentation!
+Welcome to Designer's documentation.
 ====================================
-Designer is a classroom tool that allows you to create visual output as you learn to code in Python!
+Designer is a classroom tool that allows you to create visual output as you learn to code in Python.

 .. toctree::
    :maxdepth: 2